tlin23/METPOLE_AI/PROMPT.md

 ### 5. Frontend Integration

-- **5.1.1:** Add a new menu entry “DB Query” in admin UI components.
+- **5.1.1:** Add a new menu entry "DB Query" in admin UI components.
 - **5.1.2:** Hide/show based on is_admin flag.
 - **5.2.1:** On click, open `/admin/db-query` in new tab (safer than iframe).
 - **5.2.2:** Document usage for admins.